The Complete Deer Mounting Guide

 Shoulder Mount (Head and Shoulders)

-This is the most common type—roughly 60% of all commissioned deer work.
+This is the most common type, roughly 60% of all commissioned deer work.
 The head, neck, and upper chest are preserved and mounted on a curved form that mimics the animal's neck structure.
 The mount sits on a wall or pedestal, creating the illusion that the deer is emerging from the wall.

 Space required: 12–18 inches from wall, 20–28 inches height

 What it looks like: A realistic deer head and neck, typically with glass eyes set to capture expression and body orientation that suggests the animal was caught mid-stance.
 The best shoulder mounts capture that alert, aware expression deer are known for.
+See our mount pose guide for deer for ideas on positioning.

 Best for: Hunters wanting to display a significant buck or doe; collectors prioritizing facial detail and expression; anyone with limited wall or floor space.